Stichelton

 Stichelton is an English blue cheese.
 It is similar to Blue Stilton cheese, except that it does not use pasteurised milk or factory-produced rennet.
 The name comes from a form of the name of Stilton village in the 1086 Domesday Book (Stichiltone/Sticiltone), as the name Stilton cannot legally be used for the cheese.

 Randolph Hodgson of Neal's Yard Dairy and American Joe Schneider produce Stichelton in small batches in a dairy at Cuckney on the northern edge of Sherwood Forest, Nottinghamshire.
 They use raw milk, rennet from calves' stomachs and hand-ladling and smoothing.

 It was named one of the five best cheeses in the world by French chef Anne-Sophie Pic.
-In 2022, Dan Saladino featured it as one of three cheese, along with Salers (France) and Mishavine (Albania), in a book entitled, Eating to Extinction: The World's Rarest Foods and Why We Need to Save Them.
+In 2022, Dan Saladino featured it as one of three cheeses, along with Salers (France) and Mishavinë (Albania), in a book entitled, Eating to Extinction: The World's Rarest Foods and Why We Need to Save Them.